Article and photo by Sarah Thompson, Director of Communications & Volunteer Mobilization

 For Feliciano, witnessing parents gain new knowledge through the group was a highlight.

 Oquendo agreed.
 “It was encouraging to see how parents were able to engage with some personal stories,” he said.
-“The only male parent present was able to share the reality of how a male figure is key [in the lives] of their children.
+“The only male parent present was able to share the reality of how male figures are key [in the lives] of their children.
 He allowed us to realize that no matter how a child is raised, love and time spent with a child will impact their upbringing.
 Now this father is able to have a clearer concept of the power of [attachment theory].”

 For Biggs, listening more and reacting less to her daughter has been key.